 Invisalign® treatment involves the patient wearing a series of trays that are made specifically from models of their teeth.
 The Invisalign® certified dentist will take impressions of the mouth, a series of photographs, and any pertinent x-rays prior to beginning treatment.
 Then, through the Invisalign software, the dentist uses digital models to create the treatment plan and determine how to move the teeth in order to accomplish the desired result.

 The treatment is based on patient compliance – the trays are thin and clear, and comfortable, but they must be worn at almost all times (except eating, brushing/flossing) in order for them to work.
-Following the course of treatment, retainers are provided for the patient in order.
 At the completion of treatment, retainers are provided for the patient to wear in order to maintain the alignment.
 Failure to wear the retainers often results in relapse of the tooth position.

 The lips and the cheeks need support from the teeth.
 For a full, beautiful smile and lips, the teeth need to be angled properly (tipped out just slightly).
 This will also put the nose and chin in better proportion.
 This young lady’s teeth are too low, giving her a “gummy” smile when she laughs.
 Even though he is rich, famous and handsome, his smile could be better if his arches were wider and didn’t have those dark corners.
 For a wide beautiful smile, the upper and lower jaws should line up correctly with the skull.
 They should not be too far forward or back when looking at a person’s profile and the dimensions of the upper and lower face need to be properly proportioned.
 Notice this in the drawings below.
 The center is a normal profile compared with a lower jaw that is too far forward on the right and too far back on the left.

 Isn’t It Interesting What Defines A Beautiful Smile?